DIY Temperature and Humidity Logging System

 Vision

-I wanted find a low cost, open source, accurate solution for logging temperature and humidity in various rooms of a building.
-I used a microcontroller board based on the Espresif ESP32 to send data via WiFi up to Adafruit IO, a data storage and visualization service that is free for up to 10 feeds at up to 30 data points per minute, or in the future any connected server using the MQTT message protocol.
-I wanted the sensors to be compact, long life and virtually maintenance free due to being USB powered instead of having a lithium battery pack.
+I wanted to find a low-cost, open-source, and accurate solution for logging temperature and humidity in various rooms of a building.
+I used a microcontroller board based on the Espressif ESP32 to send data via Wi-Fi to Adafruit IO, a data storage and visualization service that is free for up to 10 feeds at up to 30 data points per minute (or, in the future, any connected server using the MQTT message protocol).
+These microcontroller and sensors are compatible with the ESPHome plug-in for HomeAssistant.
+ESPHome allows for simple programming, remote firmware flashing, and easy data collection on a locally hosted HomeAssistant server.
+I wanted the sensors to be compact, long-lasting, and virtually maintenance-free by making them USB-powered instead of using a lithium battery pack.

 Parts List